 You’d think a loan forgiveness program specific to teachers would be the best option available to them, but it’s often not the case.

-The TLFP may forgive anywhere between $5,000 to $17,500 of eligible student loans after five consecutive, full academic years of service.
+The TLFP may forgive anywhere between $5,000 to $17,500 of eligible federal student loans after five consecutive, full academic years of service at a low-income school or educational service agency.

-But that highest amount of loan forgiveness is only available for certain teachers, specifically “highly qualified” math and science teachers at the secondary level or special education teachers.
-Most other teachers may receive a paltry $5,000 after five years.
+But that highest amount of loan forgiveness is only available for certain teachers, specifically “highly qualified” math and science teachers at the secondary school level or special education teachers.
+Most other teachers may receive a paltry $5,000 after five years of teaching.
 If either my sister or choir director or your favorite teacher had student loans, this is all they would qualify for under the TLFP.

 With all they do for us and our kids, if we have them, why on earth are they treated so poorly with this student loan forgiveness program specific to teachers?